On a list published by the International Agency for Research on Cancer (IARC), alcoholic beverages are included as Group 1 carcinogens.

-Scientists say the increases in multiple health conditions and diseases caused by higher rates of alcohol consumption will reduce society’s overall productivity, and place greater financial and emotional stress on families and relationships.
+Scientists say the increases in multiple caused by higher rates of alcohol consumption will reduce society’s overall productivity, and place greater financial and emotional stress on families and relationships.

 The new study shows the more abusive forms of alcohol use, high-risk drinking and AUD, are increasing at faster rates (29 percent and 49 percent) than alcohol use below those levels (11 percent).

 High-risk drinking was considered drinking more than the daily limit at least once a week over the course of the 12-month study.